William Jones (W2), born in 1811, was a second-generation blacksmith from Cwrtycadno. He had six children by his first wife, Mary:

 Read Willie Lloyd Jones story here 'A Shepherd's Tale'

 Llandingat House is near the Llandovery College.
 There is a family theory that Willie Lloyd Jones attended the college in his youth.
-Evidence is being sought to confirm this.
 It would explain Willie’s exceptional abilities in the English language.
 His help was invariably requested by his neighbours around Waunuchaf to fill official forms and to draft official letters.

 Mary Ann Jones, Willie’s sister worked as a post-woman in the Cilycwm and Rhandirmwyn area for many years, delivering the mail on foot in difficult and mountainous terrain